Breastfeeding promotion: Exclusive Breastfeeding (EBF)

 WHO infant feeding recommendation states infants should be breastfed exclusively for the first six months of life to achieve optimal growth, development and health.
-Exclusive breastfeeding (EBF) refers to the practice of feeding an infant on breastmilk alone for the first six months of life without supplementing of other food or even water.
-According to WHO and UNICEF, mothers should initiate the breastfeeding within the first hour after birth.
-Thereafter, exclusive breastfeeding should be continued for at least the first six months of life before addition of supplementary feeding.
+Exclusive breastfeeding (EBF) refers to the practice of feeding an infant on breastmilk alone for the first six months of life, without supplementing it with other food or even water.
+According to WHO and UNICEF, mothers should initiate breastfeeding within the first hour after birth.
+Thereafter, exclusive breastfeeding should be continued for at least the first six months of life before the introduction of supplementary feeding.
 Exclusively breastfed infants can only take oral rehydration solution, vitamins and minerals, and prescribed medications.
 Scientific studies carried out by WHO and UNICEF have shown that both the mother and the child benefit from breastfeeding.
 Breastfeeding is a cost-effective intervention that reduces the infant mortality and morbidity by lowering the risk of sickness from acute and chronic infections.
 Prevalence of EBF increased in almost all regions in the developing world, from 1995 to 2010.
 The biggest improvement can be seen in the West and Central Africa where the prevalence of EBF is more than doubled from 12% in 1995 to 28% in 2010.
 Southern and Eastern Africa also shows improvements with an increase from 35% in 1995 to 47% in 2010.
 However, according to the UNICEF, there are no satisfactory changes in the EBF rates for the first six months since 1990.
 In order to provide breastfeeding support, WHO and UNICEF have developed two feeding programs, i.e.the 40-hour breastfeeding counseling, and the five-day infant and young child feeding counselling.
 Furthermore, Yılmaz, Elif et al., in their clinical investigation report states, despite all the recommendations of the WHO, the rates of breastfeeding initiation and duration are still far from expectations worldwide.